 Since $G$ is $k$-edge-connected, this implies $d_G(X_i \cap X_j) = d_G(X_i \cup X_j) = k$.
-Therefore, removing $\{X_i,X_j\}$ from $\Xcal$ and adding $\{X_i \cup X_j\}$ contradicts the choice of $\Xcal$, and the statement follows. \end{proof} We are now ready to give the main proof of \Cref{lemma:3_invertibility}. \begin{proof}(of \Cref{lemma:3_invertibility}) Assume for a contradiction that there exists a $2k$-edge-connected digraph of order $n$ at least $4k+2$ that is neither $(k,3)$-invertible nor a $k$-obstruction.
+Therefore, removing $\{X_i,X_j\}$ from $\Xcal$ and adding $\{X_i \cup X_j\}$ contradicts the choice of $\Xcal$, and the statement follows. \end{proof} We are now ready to give the main proof of \Cref{lemma:3_invertibility}. \begin{proof}[Proof of \Cref{lemma:3_invertibility}] Assume for a contradiction that there exists a $2k$-edge-connected digraph of order $n$ at least $4k+2$ that is neither $(k,3)$-invertible nor a $k$-obstruction.
 Among all such counterexamples, let $D=(V,A)$ be one of for which $|A|$ is minimum, and we let $G$ denote its underlying graph.
-We say that a pair $\{x,y\} \subseteq V$ of vertices is {\it free} if one of the following holds: \begin{itemize}[itemsep=0pt] \item $x$ and $y$ are non-adjacent, \item $\dig{x,y}$ is a digon of $D$, or \item there is exactly one edge $e$ between $x$ and $y$ in $G$, and there exists a set of triplets $\Xcal = \{X_1,\dots,X_\ell\}$ such that $D$ and $\Inv(D;\Xcal)$ differ exactly on the orientation of $e$. \end{itemize} We make use of the following observation repeatedly. \begin{claim} For any triplet $\{x,y,z\} \subseteq V$, if $\{x,y\}$ and $\{y,z\}$ are free pairs, then $\{x,z\}$ is also a free pair. \end{claim} \begin{proofclaim} Consider two collections $\Xcal$ and $\Ycal$ reversing exactly the arcs whose set of endvertices is $\{x,y\}$ and $\{y,z\}$, respectively.
-Observe that such collections exist as the empty collection has this property for a pair linked by no arc or a digon.
-Then, inverting successively $\Xcal$, $\Ycal$, and $\{x,y,z\}$ in $D$ reverses exactly $\{x,z\}$. \end{proofclaim}
+We say that a pair $\{x,y\} \subseteq V$ of vertices is {\it free} if one of the following holds: \begin{itemize}[itemsep=0pt] \item $x$ and $y$ are non-adjacent, \item $\dig{x,y}$ is a digon of $D$, or \item there is exactly one edge $e$ between $x$ and $y$ in $G$, and there exists a set of triplets $\Xcal = \{X_1,\dots,X_\ell\}$ such that $D$ and $\Inv(D;\Xcal)$ differ exactly on the orientation of $e$. \end{itemize} We make use of the following observation repeatedly. \begin{claim} For any triplet $\{x,y,z\} \subseteq V$, if $\{x,y\}$ and $\{y,z\}$ are free pairs, then $\{x,z\}$ is also a free pair. \end{claim} \begin{proofclaim} Consider two sets $\Xcal$ and $\Ycal$ simulating the inversion of $\{x,y\}$ and $\{y,z\}$, respectively.
+Observe that such sets exist as the empty set has this property for a pair linked by no arc or a digon.
+Then, inverting $\Xcal \XOR \Ycal \XOR \{\{x,y,z\}\}$ in $D$ simulates the inversion of $\{x,z\}$. \end{proofclaim}

 We first derive the following claim from the choice of $D$. \begin{claim} Every edge $e=\{u,v\}$ of $G$ satisfies at least one of the following properties: \begin{enumerate}[itemsep=0pt, label={\rm (\alph*)}] \item $e$ belongs to a cut of size $2k$; \item $\dig{u,v}$ is a digon of $D$, and $e$ belongs to a cut of size at most $2k+2$ of $G$; or \item $\{u,v\}$ is free and for every $a\in \{u,v\}$ there exists a cut $\delta_G(S_a)$ of size $2k+1$ containing $e$ such that $a\in S_a$ and $|S_a|\leq 2k$. \end{enumerate} \end{claim} \begin{proofclaim} Let $D'$ be obtained from $D$ by deleting all arcs whose set of endvertices is $\{u,v\}$ and let $G'$ be the underlying graph of $D'$.